bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 - `rails s`
 - Navigate to http://localhost:3000

-### 5. Make a Pull Request
+### 5. Make a pull request

-- If you never done it before read this: https://help.github.com/articles/about-pull-requests/
+- If you have never made a pull request (PR) before, read this: https://help.github.com/articles/about-pull-requests/.
-- When PR is submitted check if TravisCI ran all tests successfully didn't raise any issues
+- When the PR is submitted, check if TravisCI ran all the tests successfully, and didn't raise any issues.

 ### 6. Done!

-Somebody will shortly review your pull request and if everything is good will be merged into master branch.
-Eventually gem will be published with your changes.
+Somebody will shortly review your pull request and if everything is good will be merged into the master branch.
+Eventually the gem will be published with your changes.

+## Coding guidelines

+This project uses [RuboCop](https://github.com/bbatsov/rubocop) to enforce standard Ruby coding guidelines.
+Currently we run RuboCop's lint rules only, which check for readability issues like indentation, ambiguity, and useless/unreachable code.

+* Test that your contributions pass with `rake lint`
+* The linter is also run as part of the full test suite with `bundle exec rake test`
+* Note the Travis build will fail and your PR cannot be merged if the linter finds errors

 ---